 6) These are rough guidelines, but important to think about.
 If the terms look too “legal” or confusing or contradictory, then you’re ready for our last recommendation:

 10) Contact them!

 Think of what matters to you most, write down your priorities, and call or use their contact form or email.
 Don’t be unclear about anything.
 When you call or write, do you get a real person, or if possible, the actual guide?
 How well do they answer your question or take the time to see where you’re at in your skill level or desire to learn?
 Do they try to sell you or wow you more, or just stick to more relevant, helpful answers?

 They should be more than happy to address any details, and give you an idea how comfortable they would be as a guide on the tour, where you’ll be navigating new situations and unfamiliar territory.

 I hope these tips are useful and get you to think about what you really want in a photo tour.
 Clarify for yourself what you expect, and look carefully for the clues and insights mentioned above.
 You have a lot more control than you may think before and during a tour in terms of how much bang you can get for your time and money.

 Ron Levy started leading tours back in 1980 when he was stationed as a Park Ranger on San Miguel Island off the coast of California.
 He has guided hundreds of travelers on nature, photo and historical excursions in Alaska, California, Arizona and Ecuador over the last 35 years.
 His images have been published internationally for over 3 decades, including exhibitions in museums and galleries in the US, Europe and Asia.
-He has been a photography instructor at the University of Alaska, and provides assistance to agencies and NGOs specializing in health and conservation issues worldwide.
+He has been a photography instructor at the University of Alaska, and enjoys providing pro bono support for NGOs involved in health, conservation and humanity-centered projects worldwide.